icopy-site/awesome-cn/docs/awesome/awesome-board-games.md

 ### [One Night Werewolf](https://beziergames.com/products/one-night-ultimate-werewolf)

- &gt; One Night Ultimate Werewolf 是一款快节奏的游戏，每个人都可以扮演不同的角色. 在仅仅一个晚上和第二天早上的过程中，玩家将确定其中谁是狼人......希望如此.
+> One Night Ultimate Werewolf is a fast-paced game where everyone gets to be a different role.
+In the course of only one night and the following morning, the players will determine who among them is a werewolf...hopefully.

 ![werewolf game image](https://cf.geekdo-images.com/KLDb0vR3w8mfaHgIGF0gHw__itemrep/img/qv0WkrvyQumuNtJry2pjodxjZ5k=/fit-in/246x300/filters:strip_icc()/pic1809823.jpg)